A proud Mauritian islander is said to have told Mark Twain, ‘Mauritius was made first and then heaven…’

 Here are the mentioned don'ts every traveler needs to keep in mind:

-SOTC has a veritable bouquet of Mauritius tour packages that you can choose from.
+SOTC has a veritable bouquet of Mauritius tour packages and Mauritius honeymoon packages that you can choose from.
 Whether you’re looking for a romantic getaway or a family vacation, Mauritius will welcome you with open arms.